+Figure 8.
+Boxplot showing the distance to the nearest burrow (in meters), on the beach versus the dunes.

 Advice for future Sapeloids and tips to recreate this study

 For replicate this study or enhance it

 Sample datasheets and raw data are available on GitHub, and if you record the information in the same way, you can just import your data sheet, run the code and replicate all the statistics from my project.
 This would be an easy way to compare changes between your future study and what the results were in 2018.